Robert Blake biography and books

 Robert Blake (1918 – 2004) was an American management theoretician.
 Together with Jane S. Mouton, Blake developed the Managerial Grid model in 1954, which was based on field research.
-This model is still used in organizations across the globe in issues related to (strategic) leadership.
+This Managerial Grid model is still used in organizations across the globe in issues related to (strategic) leadership.
+This article covers Blake’s biography and publications.

 - 1984.
 The Productivity Battle: A Behavioral Science Analysis of Japan and the United State, The Journal of Applied Behavioral Science , vol. 20, no. 1, pp. 49-56